rmi-electricity/patio/README.rst

    pixi run patio

-To run the economic model:
+To run the economic model with ``<model-run-datestr>`` replaced with the run's name/identifier:

 .. code-block:: zsh

-   pixi run patio-econ < model-run-datestr >
+   pixi run patio-econ <model-run-datestr>